ariesastra/studyhopes/README.md

 ### 1. Homepage

-Homepage should be consist of "Solusi Cerdas Bayar Kuliah dan Kursus" text.
+Homepage should be consist of "School Online Submission" text.
 And also Login and Register button.

 ### 2. Login Page